Bella Hadid Shows Off Ample Amounts Of Cleavage In Sexy Red Dress

 “I mean…..
 I literally have no words…. you are so beautiful…..like…..da**,” one follower wrote.

-“CAN WE TALK ABOUT HOW ABEL IS SO LUCKY TO HAVE YOU IN HIS WHOLE LIFE,” another commented.
+“CAN WE TALK ABOUT HOW ABEL IS SO LUCKY TO HAVE YOU IN HIS WHOLE LIFE,” another user commented.

-Recently, Bella’s sister Gigi opened up about her family’s battle with Lyme disease.
+Recently, Bella’s sister, Gigi, opened up about her family’s battle with Lyme disease.
 As the Inquisitr recently shared, Hadid graces the cover of the March issue of Elle Magazine.
-In the spread, the supermodel talked about her life growing up and how she had to raise herself at some points during her upbringing because her mother, Yolanda, sister, Bella, and brother, Anwar, all suffer from Lyme disease.
+In the spread, the supermodel talked about her life growing up — and how she had to raise herself at some points during her upbringing because her mother, sister, and brother all suffer from Lyme disease.

 According to Healthline,the disease is a bacterial infection caused by Borrelia burgdorferi, which is often carried in ticks.
 It causes symptoms like fatigue, restless sleep, pain, aching muscles, swelling in large joints, inability to concentrate, and even speech problems.

-“My mom couldn’t drive or get out of bed some days, so I took my brother to school with me, or I made lunch,” the model explained before going on to say that she used to feel guilty because she didn’t quite understand the disease since she didn’t have it.
+“My mom couldn’t drive or get out of bed some days, so I took my brother to school with me, or I made lunch,” the model explained, before going on to say that she used to feel guilty because she didn’t quite understand the disease, as she didn’t have it.

 It seems as though the Hadid family is incredibly tight-knit.